sophiayduan/clink/README.md

+# Clink

-A eink display powered by a USB or a AA battery that connects to WiFi
+A eink display powered by a USB or a AA battery that connects to WiFi.
+Features:
+- Sensored touch buttons
+- LED illumination
+- USBC connection for data and power